Summary of significant accounting policies

-All financial assets measured at amortized cost and fair value through other comprehensive income include an allowance for expected credit loss as of the date of initial recognition of the asset.
+All financial assets measured at amortized cost include an allowance for expected credit loss as of the date of initial recognition of the asset.
 Expected credit losses are measured as the present value of the difference between the cash flows due to DSM, and the cash flows that DSM expects to receive.
 Expected credit losses, are reassessed over time and recognized in the income statement.
 Loss allowances for trade receivables are always measured at lifetime expected credit loss.

 Inventories are stated at the lower of cost and net realizable value.
 The first in, first out (FIFO) method of valuation is used unless the nature of the inventories requires the use of a different cost formula, in which case the weighted average cost method is used.
 The cost of intermediates and finished goods includes directly attributable costs and related production overhead expenses.
 Net realizable value is determined as the estimated selling price in the ordinary course of business, less the estimated costs of completion and the estimated costs necessary to make the sale.
 Products whose manufacturing cost cannot be calculated because of joint cost components are stated at net realizable value after deduction of a margin for selling and distribution efforts.